feathersui/feathersui-starling/documentation/help/markdown/faq.md

 ### Why do I see colored lines or strange gaps between tiles when I use TiledImage?

 This is actually something common that happens on GPUs when you position textures on non-integer pixels or if you scale the textures.
-If you use TexturePacker to create your texture atlases, you can use the “extrude” setting to work around this issue.
+If you use TexturePacker to create your texture atlases, you can use the "extrude" setting to work around this issue.
 The `TiledImage` documentation has a detailed explaination of this issue and the extrude workaround.

 ------------------------------------------------------------------------